eebbesen/sheet_zoukas-lambda/README.md

 ### Test code

-Modify spec/fixtures/lambda_tests to have valid values and execute the tests in the Lambda console.
+Modify spec/fixtures/lambda_tests to have valid values and execute the tests in the Lambda console. fixtures/lambda_tests/includes sample JSON you can use in the Lambda console after replacing slug values.

 ## Contributing